14 Oct How to Thicken Your Lawn

 Believe it or not, managing your soil’s overall health can make a really significant change in your turfgrass’s appearance.
 Your grass’s health largely depends on the soil in which it grows in.
 Working from the bottom up is a great way to ensure total success in a lawn’s health.
 Start by collecting and submitting a soil analysis to see the exact amount of nutrients that are currently in your lawn as well as which particular nutrients your soil really needs.
 A soil analysis will also inform you of your soil’s pH balance.
 To read more about soil management and soil types, read Soil Management for Lawns and Gardens.

 All plants need nutrients to survive and flourish—including your lawn!
 A regular fertilizer regimen throughout the active growing seasons for both warm and cool season grasses really contributes to your grass’s performance.
-Sod University recommends the LawnifiTM liquid fertilizer program.
-Lawnifi is a liquid fertilizer powered by Catalyst TechnologyTM that nano-sizes the nutrients.
+Sod University recommends the LawnifiTM fertilizer program and Lawnifi Foundation.
+Lawnifi is a fertilizer powered by Catalyst TechnologyTM that nano-sizes the nutrients.
 Nano-sizing your fertilizer makes the nutrients readily available to your lawn so that grass and other plants don’t have to waste energy breaking them down before absorption.
-After-all, plants don’t eat—they drink!
-This also results in less product with more effective results.

 Your lawn’s nutritional needs also vary by each season as temperatures and soil conditions change.
 The Lawnifi liquid fertilizer program is broken down into three fertilizer boxes for each of the active growing seasons: spring, summer and fall.
 Each seasonal box contains three bottles of liquid fertilizer to spray on your lawn.
-Sod University has a few related articles for more information on Lawnifi including Why Use Lawnifi Fertilizer?, Get Your Lawn Drinking Its Nutrients and Lawnifi’s Most FAQs.
+Lawnifi Foundation is a granular fertilizer used for residential lawns and gardens that can be used throughout the different seasons all year long.
+With a 29-0-5 formulation, Lawnifi Foundation features a slow-release mixture of nitrogen that feeds your plants over a longer duration of time.
+Sod University has a few related articles for more information on Lawnifi including Why Use Lawnifi Fertilizer?, Granular vs. Liquid Fertilizers and Liquid Lawnifi’s Most FAQs.

 On average, most warm and cool season lawns need about one inch of water per week including rainfall during the active growing season.
 Like all living things, lawns have to have water so that they don’t experience drought.
 However, overwatering can often lead to disease.
 It can be a little difficult to know how much water your lawn is receiving when you are watering it with a hose or a sprinkler.
 Conducting an irrigation audit is an inexpensive, helpful way to measure how much water your lawn is receiving.
 It will also help you determine which parts of your lawn are receiving water in comparison to other parts of your lawn.
 For more information on lawn irrigation, click here.